ksecology/FixedEffectModel/README.md

 FixedEffectModel: A Python Package for Linear Model with High Dimensional Fixed Effects.
 =======================
 **FixedEffectModel** is a Python Package designed and built by **Kuaishou DA ecology group**.
-It provides solutions for linear model with high dimensional fixed effects,including support for calculation in variance (robust variance and multi-way cluster variance), fixed effects, and standard error of fixed effects.It also supports model with instrument variables.
+It provides solutions for linear model with high dimensional fixed effects,including support for calculation in variance (robust variance and multi-way cluster variance), fixed effects, and standard error of fixed effects.
+It also supports model with instrument variables (will upgrade in late Nov.2020).

 # Installation